mongodb/leafygreen-ui/packages/typography/README.md

 | `hideExternalIcon` | `boolean`                        | Hides the external icon when the current host name is different from the host of the destination URL                                                                                     | `false`  |
 | `darkMode`         | `boolean`                        | Determines if the component renders in dark mode                                                                                                                                         | `false`  |

+_Note:_ If the current host name is different from the host of the destination URL, we will provide the "\_blank" value for the `target` prop.
+When the target is set to open in a new tab, we render an icon as a visual affordance.

 # Label

 | Prop       | Type      | Description                                             | Default |